 The right brand positioning is important if you really want to set up your brand at a global level.
 To get excellent results, one has to understand the competition and then analyze the competitive benefits from them.

-Before market your brand, you’ve to understand how shoppers of that particular area or country doing shopping and how your brand is perfectly fit into their needs.
+Before marketing your brand, you’ve to understand how shoppers of that particular area or country do shopping and how your brand perfectly fits into their needs.

 3. Brand Translation